 Eliminating existing bacteria and regenerating bone and tissue helps to reduce pocket depth and repair damage caused by periodontal disease.
 With a combination of at-home oral care and professional cleanings, you will increase the chances of keeping your natural teeth – and decrease the chances of serious health problems associated with periodontal disease.

 Generally speaking, the recovery time can be anywhere from two weeks to over two months.
 If a patient has to undergo dental implant surgery, they will have to wait until the bone graft is fused with the bones that are already in the mouth.
 That usually takes a few months.

-They are an outpatient procedure, and patients are typically sedated throughout the entire process.
+Bone grafts are an outpatient dental procedure, and patients are typically sedated throughout the entire process.
 You shouldn't feel any pain as the graft heals.

 Yes, but not likely.
 Your periodontist will discuss whether you are a candidate for bone grafting as not all cases can be bone grafted.
 Habits such as smoking or vaping can greatly hinder the healing of the bone graft.
 Furthermore, certain medical conditions such as uncontrolled diabetes prevent the bone graft from healing properly.

 You will experience some swelling after the bone grafting procedure.
 This is a natural part of healing.
 Make sure to ake your prescribed medications.
 Icing the affected areas on the outside of your face can help reduce the inflammation.
 Typically, the gums heal within the first week but the underlying bone will continue to mature over 3-6 months.